pdbjjens/ioBroker.vbus-gw/README.md

 ## Known issues

-- This adapter currently supports up to 3 VBus'es connected to serial ports.
+- This adapter currently supports up to 3 VBus devices connected via serial ports.
+- The passwords for all VBus'es connected to the serial ports are the same.
 - VBus.net connected devices are not emulated.
 Sending the CONNECT (via tag) command returns +OK although no connection is established.
-- The passwords for all VBus'es connected to the serial ports must be the same (default is "vbus").
 - Sending the DATA command with a non-existing channel selected returns +OK, but immediately closes the connection afterwards.

 ## Changelog